 - To support the use of mathematical understanding and language to ask and answer questions, talk about and discuss ideas and explain ways of working.

 The Pirate’s Challenge (P1 - P7 / Senior Infants - 6th Class)

-Having piratical fun with numbers and shapes for up to 60 students at a time
+Piratical fun with numbers and shapes for up to 420 pupils in a single day!

-When Captain Richard Morgan arrives at school, he’ll be more than a little confused - because just a few hours beforehand he’ll have been on his pirate vessel, The Good Ship Mathematics, in the middle of the Caribbean!
-Swept to your school by a Time Tornado, he’ll need the pupils’ help to get back to his own time and place.
+Captain Morgan will be more than a little confused on arriving at school - because just a few hours beforehand this mathematical Pirate will have been on The Good Ship Mathematics, in the middle of the Caribbean!
+Swept to your school by a Time Tornado, the Captain will need the pupils’ help to get back to the right time and place.
 Are they up to the Challenge?
 And it’s a Challenge that will test their understanding of number, shape and direction to the max.

 Exploring: both additive and multiplicative reasoning, fractions, number patterns, mental and written calculation, elimination, 2D and 3D shapes, measurement, interpreting data, positional language, co-ordinates.

 "The children thoroughly enjoyed the workshop.
 All classes and teachers were very impressed by the workshop and presenter."
 Maths Lead, St Joseph's Primary School, Meigh